PeaceNkhonjera/alx-pre_course/README.md

-1.My first readme
+My first readme
-2.Up to date
+This is an update